a-matsuo/optimization_class/optimization_class.md

 - to_ising() //maybe we don't need this since we can convert a problem with converters

 ## Use cases
 - We can call `OptimizationProblem.to_qp()` to get a `QuadraticProblem` from each problem class.
-For example, for max cut, it should be as follows.
+The following is a total flow from creating a problem instance to visualizing a networkx graph for a max cut problem.
 ```
 # Prepare a max cut problem.
 max_cut = MaxCut()